-Deploy EzyPlatform
+Deploy EzyPlatform on Ubuntu

-Updated at 1715419485000
+Updated at 1769779898000

 EzyPlatform can be deployed on different operating systems, but it is recommended to use Linux-based operating systems such as Ubuntu or CentOS for automatic restart capabilities.
 Here, I will use Ubuntu as the operating system.

-Add SSH public keys for convenient login.
+Adding SSH public keys

 mkdir -p ~/.ssh